Skip to content

 • Corporate sentiment appears strong, as evidenced by positive earnings revisions and guidance for calendar year 2026.

-• Tariffs have been absorbed by both consumer prices and business margins.
-Core goods inflation could persist, but pressures have likely peaked.
+• Tariffs have been absorbed by both US consumer prices and business margins.
+As a result, core goods inflation remains above trend, albeit pressures may have peaked.

-• Fiscal policy in major economies is an increasingly influential driver of asset prices.
-We believe US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.
+• Fiscal policy in major economies is generally supportive of growth.
+US tax refunds will likely offset tariff headwinds, while energy support packages could also prove influential.

 Portfolio positioning themes

-Underweight government bonds
+Neutralizing government bonds

 IMPORTANT LEGAL INFORMATION